DKMS-LSL/typeloader/user_manual/reference.md

 **It is strongly advised to always update the reference when TypeLoader suggests this!**

 ## Manual reference updates
-If you suspect your reference may be broken, you can tell TypeLoader to download and build a fresh reference.
+If you suspect your reference may be broken, or if you want to return to the current version after using a [=> deliberately old reference version](database-reset.md), you can tell TypeLoader to download and build a fresh reference.

 To do this, choose `Options` => `Update Reference` (or `CTRL+R`):
 ![image](images/reference_update_option.png)